awar7118/rails-cryptaul/README.md

 - Ability to view historic cryptocurrency data(going back 365 days) including previous prices, 24hr changes and market caps.
 - Ability to add cryptocurrencies to their watchlists and keep an eye on them
-- A view of the top 25 crpytocurrencies listed out in order of marketcap
+- A view of the top 25 cryptocurrencies listed out in order of market cap
 - A dashboard that displays all the information users need at a glance
 - A jargon buster to break down technical jargon
-- An additional navbar that allows you to simulate the passing of time in 1 day or 1 week increments
+- An additional navbar that allows you to simulate the passing of time in 1 day or 1-week increments
 - An articles page that allows you to learn more about cryptocurrencies
 - Ability to buy and sell cryptocurrencies at different points in time